 Three months later the company officially shut down following investigation by the FBI, leaving thousands of former employees, many of whom John found to be talented people with integrity, unaware of the company’s fraudulent activity, uncertain about their future.

 In January 2022, Holmes was found guilty on four charges of defrauding investors, and in November she was sentenced to over eleven years in prison.
 More information around the downfall of Theranos was revealed in the trial, with prosecutors accusing Holmes of destroying evidence in Theranos' final days in business.
 Testifying in her own defence, Holmes admitted to mistakes in Theranos' operation, but continued to maintain that she never knowingly defrauded patients or investors.
-With Holmes expected to appeal her sentence, the story isn't over yet.
+Holmes is attempting to appeal her convictions and sentence, but has just lost her bid to remain out of prison while doing so, and is set to be behind bars by the end of April.
+With so many twists and turns so far, it seems likely that the story isn't over yet.

 In his award-winning book, Bad Blood: Secrets and Lies in a Silicon Valley Startup, John delves deeper into the truth of the Theranos scandal and the experience of his investigation.
 Meanwhile, the media continues its fascination with the company and its founder, with stories ranging from those challenging the authenticity of Holmes’s famous baritone voice, to podcast The Dropout which is dedicated to the rise and fall of the Theranos empire.